-In your New Years’ speech, you were talking about walls.
+In a New Years’ speech five years ago, you were talking about walls.
 You said ‘that we shall not regain people’s trust by turning back time or building walls, but by taking concrete actions to meet the challenges that our country and the world face today.”

 I therefore write to you concerning a wall that you can easily bring down.
 The Royal Domain of Laken, as you know very well, is situated in the centre of our city, yet closed off from the neighboring quarters with … a wall.

 What if we would tear down that wall and open the Royal Domain, or at least a part of it, to all Bruxellois?
 That would in any case meet some of the challenges for our city.
 Brussels needs more places where you can find some peace, take a walk, practice sports (jogging for example) or play.
 The densly populated residential areas around the canal grow bigger and bigger each year, it is therefore increasingly important that we increase the amount of green spaces available.